Logiqx/gps-details/docs/devices/motion/rate/driving/README.md

 ![20240618-layout](img/20240618_162516.jpg)

-A visual inspection of the 1 Hz and 5 Hz data in GPS Speedreader shows slightly less detail in the 1 Hz data, when a change in acceleration occurs.
+A visual inspection of the 1 Hz (blue and green) and 5 Hz (red and magenta) data in GPS Speedreader shows slightly less detail in the 1 Hz data, when a change in acceleration occurs.

 ![20240618-comparison](img/20240618.png)

-It is possible to compare various combinations of the 1 / 2 / 5 Hz data but it is pretty clear that all of the logging rates produce very similar results.
+It is possible to compare various combinations of the 1 / 2 / 5 Hz data but it is evident that all of the logging rates generally produce very similar results.